-You’ve probably seen the Jimmy Kimmel Halloween prank when parents pretend to have eaten all of their kids’ candy.
+You’ve probably seen the Jimmy Kimmel Halloween prank where parents pretend to have eaten all of their kids’ candy.
 This may not be much different.

-You could end up with a screaming six-year-old hopped up on sugar, dressed like Captain America.
+You could end up with a screaming six-year-old dressed like Captain America and hopped up on sugar.

 Step 6: Keep it up year-after-year.